 The ‘swirling milk’ effect is the race for the hydrophobic part of the dishwashing liquid to pair up with the fat globules in the milk, pushing aside everything else.
 The food colouring in itself doesn’t contribute to this process, but it allows us to see what is going on.

-This is an easy science experiment for toddlers and preschoolers.
-Bumble was 2 years and 10 months old here, and she loved doing this (over and over again)!
+This is an easy science experiment for both toddlers and preschoolers.
+Bumble Bee was 2 years and 10 months old here, and she loved doing this activity (over and over again)!
 You can also extend the activity for kindergarteners, with colour mixing concepts by using two primary colours to create a secondary colour.
 Jewel was 5 years and 2 months old here, and she was able to start predicting what colours she could create.

 The photos don’t do this experiment justice.
 The milk is constantly moving, creating new swirls and colour combinations.
 It’s really pretty!